 Preschoolers aged 3-5 are very interested in the workings of the human body.
 There are plenty of great songs to help you plan rich learning experiences around this perennial topic.

-Here is a lesson plan built around three rich driving concepts
+Here is a music lesson plan titled My Body built around three rich driving concepts

 - a body has different parts – hands, thumbs and fingers, head, shoulders, knees, toes, eyes, ears, mouth, nose, hair, feet and lips.